akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Where is the staghound?"

 "Inside.
-They bound him, but he's free now.
+They bound him, but he’s free now.
 Won't leave the door alone, keeps pacing up and down.
 I daren't let him out."

 Godfrey dismounted and pushed into the hall.